An electric faërie tale

 For Dragon sight, I’ll trade the crystal in your chest.”

 The temptation of infinite knowledge saw mankind "bite the apple" and till the land by the sweat of his brow.
 Man has since been busy baking bricks and building utopias, as most infamously constructed in the story of the Tower of Babel.
 Draco Alchemicus is a story about building another city: the great electric City of Light.

 This City never sleeps.
 It is a world of ecstatic visions, apparitions, and alchemy; its citizens drown in the intoxicating spells of the tyrant Dragon, who rules with the promise of utopia and unfettered freedom.

 Every citizen has succumbed to draconian poison, potions and spells.
 Inside the walls of the metropolis, a strange traveller arrives to taste the vapours of the Dragon’s spices for the first time.
 When everybody needs spices just to survive civilization, is civilization itself merely one big rave?

 Draco Alchemicus is a journey to the boundaries of mankind’s utopias.
 The Drakes are currently tripping the light fantastic through the City of Men.
-The Lord willing, they are working to publish the first Act of their five-act adventure by the end of 2022.
+The Lord willing, they are working to publish the first Act of their five-act adventure in AD 2023.